fredgibbs/fredgibbs.github.io/courses/making-history/reading-reflections.md

 # HIST 1105: Reading Reflections

 ## Introduction
-Sometimes you will need to turn in a short reading response for some reading assignments.
+Sometimes you will need to turn in a short reading response for a reading assignment.
 The syllabus makes it very clear what you need to do and when.
 These encourage everyone to stay on schedule and to read carefully enough to absorb the main ideas of the readings.
 Especially for online courses, it's far too easy to put off (and ultimately skip) any work that doesn't have at least a short assignment connected to it.

 In general, these are meant to be somewhat creative exercises to get you to compare and contrast different aspects of the reading and to give you a chance to riff on what you thought was most interesting about them (we all find different things interesting!).
 Sometimes I just ask you to restate a main point or answer a specific question or two.